Best bib and tucker: Michelin Hants & Isle of Wight

 The Aquitania, The Seaview Hotel, near Ryde

-Listed in the guide as ‘Seaview’, the popular ivy-clad Island hotel has had a refurb and rebranded its restaurant as ‘The Aquitania’, (after the distinguished 1914 ocean liner, known as ‘the ship beautiful’).
-New dishes like Stone bass with sautéed girolles, buttered potatoes and Champagne sauce (above) from Head Chef Bruce Theobald look absolutely gorgeous.
-Michelin says: “Good value set-priced menus focus on carefully prepared, classical seafood dishes and ingredients are good quality.”
+In 2021, the popular ivy-clad Island hotel had a refurb and rebranded its restaurant as ‘The Aquitania’, (after the distinguished 1914 ocean liner, known as ‘the ship beautiful’).
+Dishes like Stone bass with sautéed girolles, buttered potatoes and Champagne sauce (above) from Head Chef Bruce Theobald look absolutely gorgeous.
+Michelin says: “The team are warm and welcoming and the daily set menu bursts with the island’s artisan ingredients”.

 The Conservatory, The George Hotel, Yarmouth

 If you like your fine dining restaurants with knock-out views, the George Hotel is the place to go.
 Smart interiors, plenty of Island produce and stylish indoor or outdoor dining will make it a meal (or mini break) to remember.
-Michelin clearly agrees, saying: “this airy brasserie with a sizeable terrace offering views over a lovely garden which leads down to the water’s edge.”
+Michelin clearly agrees.
+They say: “this airy brasserie with a sizeable terrace offering views over a lovely garden which leads down to the water’s edge.”

 The Hut at Colewell Bay, Freshwater

-A Muddy must-visit on the Island, we can’t think of anywhere better than The Hut for a sunny afternoon of oh-so-stunning sea views and lingering lunches.
+It’s a Muddy must-visit on the Island and winner of the Muddy Awards 2021 Best Restaurant.
+And we can’t think of anywhere better than The Hut for a sunny afternoon of oh-so-stunning sea views and lingering lunches.
 Michelin says: “sit on the terrace or under retractable roofs and enjoy anything from fish tacos to a fruits de mer platter.”
 Well, who are we to argue?